About me

 I called it: Jack’s Patch.

 On the weekends when I had a bit more time, I’d ride my Dutch cargo bike around local restaurants to collect food waste and coffee grounds for my compost.
-One of the waitresses spotted me and asked if she could introduce me to her Grandma.
+One of the yoga teachers spotted me and asked if she could introduce me to her Grandma, Joan.
 I went to her house with a box full of veggies, and was amazed to see she had so much beautiful land so close to the M25.

-She told me that if I wanted, there was a ¼ acre plot for me to do whatever I liked with.
+She told me that if I wanted it, there was a ¼ acre plot for me to do whatever I liked with.
 All she’d ask for in return would be some more veggies!
 It was overgrown and was going to be a lot of work, but she was handing me my dream.
-Everything inside me yelled ‘YES!’ and I came back the next day to get started.
+Jacks Patch 2.0 was born!

-Over the next few years I transformed the land from a long-forgotten scrub beside Britain’s busiest motorway into a thriving market garden.
-I supplied local chefs and delis, delivered veg boxes and hosted farm to table volunteer days, all with the vision of connecting people more deeply to the food they eat.
+Over the next few years I transformed this old horse paddock beside Britain’s busiest motorway into a thriving Regenerative market garden.
+I supplied local chefs, farmer’s markets, delivered veg boxes and hosted farm-to-table volunteer days, all with the vision of connecting people more deeply to the food they eat.
 It became a little corner of paradise.
-Word began to spread about my work and soon I started getting invites to do podcasts, collabs with my favourite brands, and talk on stage with people I’d been following for years.
-I even converted a shipping container to grow microgreens and mushrooms in the winter months, and was finally able to quit my job as an electrician and grow full time.
+Word began to spread about my work and soon I started getting invites to do podcasts, collaborations with my favourite brands, and invitations to talk on stage with people I’d been following for years.
+I even converted a shipping container to grow microgreens and mushrooms in the winter months and was finally able to quit my job as an electrician and grow full-time

 A NEW ROAD

 And then, the inevitable happened.
-Grandma told me that the motorway was expanding, and she had no choice but to sell her land.
-I had to leave the farm and everything I’d been building over the past five years.
+Joan told me that the motorway was expanding, and she had no choice but to sell her land.
+I had to leave the farm and everything I’d been building over the past four years.
 I was devastated, but I also knew deep down that nature always finds a way.

 Think about trees growing out through cracks in the concrete, or last year’s tomato plants that sprout again in your compost bin.
 Nature is resilient and adaptable, and no matter how hard humans have tried to suppress it, it will always find a way back.
 Permaculture taught me that I am a part of nature too (spoiler alert: so are you!) so if we do what we are destined to do then we will all flourish.